 Mechanism of Action

-Vitamin O’s supposed efficacy is based on the idea that most degenerative diseases (e.g., cancer, arthritis, heart disease, Alzheimer’s disease, and chronic fatigue syndrome) result from decreasing levels of atmospheric oxygen caused by industry and deforestation.
-Stress, toxins, and the modern diet of processed foods, fats, sugar, alcohol, white flour, and caffeine are said to make the body oxygen-deficient because more oxygen is required to metabolize them (1).
+Supposed efficacy is based on the idea that most degenerative diseases result from decreased levels of atmospheric oxygen caused by industry and deforestation.
+Stress, toxins, and modern diets of processed foods, fats, sugar, alcohol, white flour, and caffeine are said to make the body oxygen-deficient because more oxygen is required to metabolize them (1).

 While supplemental respiratory oxygen is thought to have anticancer activities by enhancing T cells and NK cells (3), none of the claims on oral vitamin O supplement are supported by laboratory or clinical evidence.